Botany & Wildcrafting Course

 How much is the course?

 The Botany & Wildcrafting Course is only $199 full price!
 This is a one time fee.
-You will find a number of foraging courses available online that cost a fortune!
+You can also choose to register with our two month installment option.
 We believe that this topic benefits so many people as foraging is becoming a popular subject, so we’ve worked with a team of herbalists and botanists to develop this short course complete with the information you need to get started identifying plants and foraging affordably!
-(You can find free resources and articles on our blog, too, if this course is not yet in your budget.)
+(You can find free resources and articles on our blog, too, if this course is not in your budget.)

 How long is the course?